Azure/azure-storage-fuse/README.md

     - Sequential write by 16 parallel threads on 16 different files of 100G size.
 ```
 All fio config files used during these tests are located [here](https://github.com/Azure/azure-storage-fuse/tree/vibhansa/perftestrunner/perf_testing/config/write).

-Results for `bandwidth` of these tests are located [here](https://azure.github.io/azure-storage-fuse/bandwidth/write/).

-Results for `latency` of these tests are located [here](https://azure.github.io/azure-storage-fuse/latency/write/).

 ### Read
 In this test `fio` command is used to run various read workflows.
 As part of the test `bandwidth` and `latency` are measured.
 Each test is run for 30 seconds and average of 3 such iteration is taken.
 Both `bandwidth` and `latency` are taken from `fio` output directly and projected in the charts.
 To simulate different read work-flows following cases are performed: